dcernst/dcernst.github.io/teaching/mat220f17/syllabus.md

 </blockquote>

 ### Learning Management System ###
 We will make limited use of BbLearn this semester, which is Northern Arizona University's default learning management system (LMS).
 Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage](http://danaernst.com/teaching/mat220f17/) that lives outside of BbLearn.
 I suggest you bookmark this page.
-The only thing I will use BbLearn for is to communicate grades.
+The only thing I will use BbLearn for is to occasionally communicate grades.

 ### Homework ###
 Homework will be assigned each class meeting, and you are expected to complete (or try your best to complete) each assignment before walking into the next class period.
 All assignments should be carefully, clearly, and cleanly written.
 Among other things, this means your work should include proper grammar, punctuation and spelling.
 You will almost always write a draft of a given solution before you write down the final argument, so do yourself a favor and get in the habit of differentiating your scratch work from your submitted assignment.